-I have seen so many over the years that are doing fantastic work in animal conservation and protection.
+I have seen so many organisations over the years that are doing fantastic work in animal conservation and protection.
 On the downside to that I have also come across so many profit making organisations that use terms such as animal sanctuary as a front for their business and care only for profit and tourism, not the animals, and because of them I have an almost instinctive distrust now of most places that claim to help animals until I have investigated further, especially if they are part of the faux voluntourism trend.

 I’m glad to say BAWA is so far removed from that end of the spectrum.

-Bali and Indonesia in general have a huge problem with unwanted, abandoned and feral dogs roaming the streets.
-Part of this is due to the way dogs in particular are viewed in Balinese society.
-There are deeply ingrained cultural beliefs based on the animism aspect of Balinese Hinduism that dogs are demonic entities, the undesirables, and unworthy of any care or attention.
+Bali and Indonesia in general have a huge problem with unwanted, abandoned and feral dogs roaming the streets and unfortunately part of this is due to the way dogs in particular are historically viewed in Balinese society.
+There are still deeply ingrained cultural beliefs based on the animism aspect of Balinese Hinduism that still persist today, where dogs are seen as demonic entities, the undesirables, and unworthy of any care or attention.
 On a practical level this means that at best many people view dogs as nothing, as not worth the time or money to care for.
 They really are seen as simple functional tools, to be used as security or even food and then forgotten about.

 But despite all this it is heart warming to know that some people do care, and BAWA has done a lot to restore my faith that there are people in Indonesia that are motivated to help these adorable animals.
 I know that dogs and cats aren’t the ‘A list’ animals that so many voluntourism poseurs come looking for so they can get a nice profile picture of them cuddling a baby tiger or an orang utan (another topic that gets me right on my soap box!)
 But that does not mean they are any less deserving of our help.
 That does not mean they are any less worthy.
 The dogs and cats of Bali really do benefit in so many ways from the kindness and care of those who work at BAWA, and the support given by so many locals and travellers, because BAWA really is a not for profit NGO that relies on the kindness and donations of it’s supporters.

 My own experience with BAWA was bittersweet as it usually is in any true animal charity or sanctuary.
 It is heartbreaking to see the condition that some of the cats and dogs are found in and hear some of their stories.
 The illnesses, injuries and general mistreatment and malnourishment of the cats and dogs is soul shattering, and that unfortunately is not an exaggeration.
 The confused mixture of anger, disgust, sorrow and pity at how anyone can treat an animal like this is by now an unfortunate familiarity.

 But then when you see these gorgeous animals being treated well at BAWA that mixture of negative emotion is completely turned on its head.
-It is still heartbreaking to see them hurt or injured, but it is at the same time completely uplifting to see them on the mend, to see them treated well, with love and respect.
+It is still heartbreaking to see them hurt or injured, but it is at the same time completely uplifting to see them on the mend, to see them treated well and cared for with genuine love and respect.

 I also had the fortune of stopping by their headquarters on Monkey Forest road a few times, it was just round the corner from the homestay I was staying at, and spoke to the dedicated and passionate volunteers at length about the work they were doing there (and spent a considerable amount of time playing with the dogs and cuddling the beautiful and sadly blind Maya who is absolutely spoilt with attention and treats!).
 The headquarters is part business centre and part shop, so one of the easiest ways to help them is simply to drop by and pick up a trinket or three, I don’t care if you don’t need a postcard or a fridge magnet, and it doesn’t really matter that the T shirts they have don’t fit you, buy them anyway!
 It helps a lot knowing that every single penny – without exception – gets funneled straight back to the animals welfare.

 Villa Kitty, a shelter housing 80 cats and kittens at Lodtunduh in Ubud, is a sister company of BAWA.
 It was originally formed as part of the association itself and has now grown out of necessity into an entity in its own right, with the plight of abandoned cats and kittens becoming ill, injured or dying growing year after year.